krishnahome07/monadfolio/README.md

 ## 🙏 Acknowledgments

+- **Monad Team** - For building an incredible high-performance blockchain
 - **Farcaster Team** - For the excellent miniapp SDK and platform
 - **Supabase** - For the robust backend-as-a-service platform
 - **Tailwind CSS** - For the beautiful utility-first CSS framework